Students listening to professor, smiling

 • Communication dexterity

-• Creative practices
+• Creative and innovative practices

 • Ethical reasoning

-• Historical and contextual understanding
+• Historical, social, and contextual understanding

 • Integrative thinking

-• Intercultural and global competence
+• Intercultural and global fluency

 Implementation Timeline